Integrating Xdebug with the PHP interpreter

 To have IntelliJ IDEA accept any incoming connections from Xdebug engines through the port specified in the Debug port field, select the Can accept external connections checkbox.

 - Select the Force break at the first line when no path mapping is specified checkbox to have the debugger stop as soon as it reaches and opens a file that is not mapped to any file in the project on the Servers page.
-The debugger stops at the first line of this file and Debug Tool Window.
-Variables shows the following error message: Cannot find a local copy of the file on server <path to the file on the server> and a link Click to set up mappings.
+The debugger stops at the first line of this file and Examine/update variables shows the following error message: Cannot find a local copy of the file on server <path to the file on the server> and a link Click to set up mappings.
 Click the link to open the Resolve Path Mappings Problem dialog and map the problem file to its local copy.

 When this checkbox cleared, the debugger does not stop upon reaching and opening an unmapped file, the file is just processed, and no error messages are displayed.